 Loud sighs can be heard over articles that aren't finished yet.
-Although we try to enforce deadlines, Mondays inevitably become crunch time to finish last-minute interviews and get pressing questions answered before we go to print.
+Although we try to enforce deadlines, Mondays inevitably become crunch time to finish last minute interviews and get pressing questions answered before we go to print.

-Sometimes we have to push them until the next week when something we thought would be ok turns out not to be salvageable in time for print.
+Sometimes we have to push the articles until the next week when something we thought would be ok turns out not to be salvageable in time for print.

-People stumble into the newsroom looking lost, ready to get their photo taken for headshots we're running this week.
+People stumble into the newsroom looking lost, ready to get their photo taken for headshots.
 The photo editor ushers them out into the hallway, and the click of the camera can be heard as he poses them.

-Food crunches as one editor bites into a hamburger from Pulley Diner downstairs.
-Another eats chips she brought in earlier.
+Lettuce crunches as one editor bites into a hamburger from Pulley Diner downstairs.
+Another eats chips they brought in earlier.
 Another slurps a milkshake in the corner, also from Pulley.
 We must keep that place in business on production nights.

 There's a lot of shouting, but this Monday night in particular draws more than usual.
 Shouting over each other to be heard on song suggestions.
-Shouting across the room to the photography editor to ask if we have pictures for a certain story.
+Shouting across the room to the photo editor to ask if we have pictures for a certain story.
 Shouting between news editors on how mad we are at a certain writer.
-Shouting excited conversations between friends or asking someone to confirm an opinion that two other editors disagreed on.
+Shouting among friends in excited conversations or shouting at someone to confirm an opinion that two other editors disagreed on.
+So much shouting.